 Hawaii workers’ compensation also provides funds toward payment of funeral costs.

 In Hawaii, workers who get sick or injured on the job often agree to a workers’ compensation settlement.
 This is a voluntary agreement between the employee and the employer to close out the case in return for the worker receiving a lump-sum payment.
-A settlement in a workers’ compensation claim resolves the matter fully and permanently.
+A settlement resolves a workers’ compensation claim fully and permanently.

-Every Hawaii workers’ compensation settlement must be approved by the Hawaii Disability Compensation Division.
+Every Hawaii workers’ compensation settlement must be approved by the Disability Compensation Division (DCD).

 The statute of limitations for a Hawaii workers’ compensation claim is two years from the date at which an injury becomes apparent and five years from the date the accident caused the injury.

-Start a free online application today to compare workers’ compensation insurance quotes for your business from leading U.S. carriers.
+Start a free online application today to compare workers’ compensation insurance quotes for your business from leading U.S. providers.
 Insureon’s licensed agents specialize in insurance for numerous Hawaii businesses.